chronicc/docker-cloudbox/README.md

 # Cloudbox

-> All-in-one container for working with cloud setups.
+> All-in-one debugging container for working with cloud setups.

 ## Contents